 Book By Jonathan Pac Cantin

-Guitarist - Artist - Educator
+Guitarist - Bassist - Educator

 Chord-Scale Theory and Linear Harmony for Guitar: Creative Tools for Improvisation and Composition in Contemporary Music is a guide to modern music theory as it relates directly to the guitar fretboard.
 It covers basic harmony as well as the complex harmonies used in jazz in a friendly easy-to-follow format.
 It contains examples in standard notation, guitar TAB, fretboard diagrams, and charts.
 It is a great resource for intermediate and advanced guitarists with various backgrounds looking to expand their musical horizons and creativity.

 I first released what I now call the "beta version" of Chord-Scale Theory and Linear Harmony for Guitar in late 2010.
 It was based on over a decade of private study and self-education.
 I created and compiled many diagrams and charts for myself and my students that illustrated various ways of thinking about the fretboard that allow for both a deep understanding of the underlying elements, and some useful tips for quick thinking on the fly in improvisation-based situations.